Americans Have Been Overdosed On Fluoride In Drinking Water

 Is Fluoride Bad For The Body?

 Fluoride is toxic at various concentrations.
-In 2006, the National Research Council, supported by the Environmental Protection Agency, found out that the upper limit for fluoride is at four ppm.
+In 2006, the National Research Council, supported by the Environmental Protection Agency, found that the upper limit for fluoride is at four ppm.
 However, it was too high for kids.
 Thus, they can develop severe dental fluorosis.
 The EPA recommends lowering the ppm level.

 However, here are some of the health risks that overexposure to fluoride poses: